Updated March 14, 2016

 A virtual assistant provides services to individuals, organizations or companies, but they work online instead of going into an office.
-It’s an excellent work-at-home opportunity and one most of us can do.
+It’s an excellent work-at-home opportunity and one of the most cost-effective ways of making money online.
 It’s simply a matter of charging others for a skill you already have.

 A lot of people hear “virtual assistance” and think of administrative assistance, like a secretary, but the possibilities are much more broad.
 The internet has made it possible to do a wide variety of things remotely, or, “virtually.”

 Types of things virtual assistants do